Summary and Setup

 Overview

-The lesson infrastructure is built on Git, The R language, and pandoc.
+The lesson infrastructure is built on Git, the R language, and pandoc.
 It consists of four components:

 1. The source content (plain markdown or RMarkdown files organized into folders with a configuration yaml file)